HaoboGu/ors/README.md

 // ...
 ```

-Do same things for creation of model output:
+Do same things for model outputs:
 ```rust
 let mut outputs: Vec<Tensor> = vec![];
 // You should specify the output shape when creating the ndarray